kaaviyau/my_assignments/arduino/README.md

 - **Alexa Integration:** Develop voice-controlled applications using Alexa's voice commands.
 - **IoT Projects:** Build projects related to the Internet of Things (IoT), including remote control and monitoring.

-These Arduino sketches serve as valuable resources for understanding and implementing a wide range of hardware projects.
-Feel free to explore the code examples and adapt them for your own projects.